-Draft status; this first version of MTBO Rules for New Zealand has been developed by the NZOF MTBO Committee but it has not yet been endorsed by the NZOF.
+This second version of MTBO Rules for New Zealand has been developed by the NZOF MTBO Committee and updated twice after the 2012 Otago Carnival (2012a and 2012b) .
+The changes are in the guidance for course structure.
+The rules have now been endorsed by the NZOF.